wrye-bash/wrye-bash/Readme.md

-**Note**: The Windows Store versions of Morrowind, Oblivion, Fallout 3, Fallout New Vegas, Fallout 4 and Skyrim Special Edition are supported as well, as is the GOG version of Skyrim Special Edition.
+**Note**: The Windows Store versions of Morrowind, Oblivion, Fallout 3, Fallout New Vegas, Fallout 4 and Skyrim Special Edition are supported as well, as are the Epic Games Store and GOG versions of Skyrim Special Edition.

 ### Download